The-new-ben/lawyer-opportunity-hub/BUILD_AND_DEPLOY.md

 2. **API Errors**: Check Supabase Secrets configuration
 3. **Performance**: Monitor Edge Function logs

+## Repository Sync

+Manual steps to update the `upstream-main` folder from the external mirror:

+1. Trigger the **sync-from-external** workflow in GitHub Actions.
+2. Verify a pull request titled `Sync external: The-new-ben/lawyer-opportunity-hub → upstream-main` is created.
+3. Review the PR and merge or cherry-pick changes as required.

+### Sync Troubleshooting

+- **No Pull Request created:** Ensure the `MIRROR_TOKEN` secret is configured in repository settings.
+- **Conflicts while merging:** Re-run the workflow after resolving conflicts locally.

 ## Security Checklist

 - ✅ No API keys in source code